Arcath/arcath.github.io/_posts/2015-04-27-creating-the-less-compiler-for-compile-watch.markdown

 title: "Creating the Less compiler for compile-watch"
 date: "2015-04-27"
 categories: [Atom]
-summary: A little guide on how to adda format to compile-watch
+summary: A little guide on how to add a format to compile-watch
 ---

 [compile-watch] is the latest [Atom] package I've been working on, it is the successor to [sass-watch] and takes over all the functionality of sass-watch whilst adding a lot more.